 - Being equipped with quick and efficient intervention devices: rescue or evacuation self-contained breathing apparatus, harness…

-- Beware the accident file-ups… In tanks, 1 casualty out of 3 was intoxicated while rescuing !
+- Beware of accident pile-ups… In tanks, 1 out of 3 casualties was intoxicated while rescuing!

 Winegrowers be vigilant, we are waiting impatiently for your next productions !